awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FastDDL.md

 Currently, fast DDL has the following limitations:
 + Fast DDL only supports adding nullable columns, without default values, to the end of an existing table\.
-+ Fast DDL does not support partitioned tables\.
++ Fast DDL doesn't work for partitioned tables\.
-+ Fast DDL does not support InnoDB tables that use the REDUNDANT row format\.
++ Fast DDL doesn't work for InnoDB tables that use the REDUNDANT row format\.
++  Fast DDL doesn't work for tables with full\-text search indexes\.
 + If the maximum possible record size for the DDL operation is too large, fast DDL is not used\.
 A record size is too large if it is greater than half the page size\.
 The maximum size of a record is computed by adding the maximum sizes of all columns\.
 For variable sized columns, according to InnoDB standards, extern bytes are not included for computation\.
 **Note**
 The maximum record size check was added in Aurora 1\.15\.